+I love how iAnnotate PDF supports highlighting, adding notes to pages, and also freehand writing.
+On this day..
+Technology with Intention.
+English iPad Apps.
+10 Excellent iPad Applications for Teachers.
 With the iPad2 on the launching pad, it’s a great time to share this list of useful iPad apps for teachers from guest writer Paula Dierkens.
 There’s no doubt that the iPad is an excellent device, and if you own this gadget, it makes sense to pick up the applications best suited to your lifestyle and profession.
 So if you’re a teacher, here are ten great iPad apps that you must try out: [Note to readers of this article!

 If you have an iPad classroom then this will be great for you.
 I can wait to let my kids lose with this app.
 They already know way more then me anyway, imagine the procedural texts they could produce with an app like this.
 The possibilities of this tool are endless and I came straight home and purchased a copy - $2.99 AU.
 Explain Everything is an easy-to-use design tool that lets you annotate, animate, and narrate explanations and presentations.
 Use Air Sketch with Dropbox for Wireless iPad Presentations.
 Many times I find myself in a situation where I want to do a presentation with the ability to stay mobile and move around the room, but I don’t have access to install software on the computer.
 Many remote apps have a small footprint, but even if you do have access to install something on the computer it can very easily stutter and interrupt the flow of your presentation if the network isn’t running perfectly.
 I found a better solution - one that I feel safe enough to depend on when I am being evaluated and need everything to work smoothly.